 Your primary care doctor can refer you to the right specialist to help you manage your type of asthma, or you can find one here and make an appointment yourself.
 Then, you can discuss your asthma treatment plan, which includes your current medications, symptom history, and future options, including targeted treatments such as FASENRA.

 Download Discussion Guide

 FIND AN ASTHMA SPECIALIST NEAR YOU

 A simple blood test measures your eosinophils.
-If you’ve had a routine blood test recently, ask your doctor what your eosinophil number is.
+If you’ve had a routine blood test recently, ask your doctor what your blood eosinophil number is.

-Do not receive FASENRA if you are allergic to benralizumab or any of the ingredients in FASENRA.
+Do not use FASENRA if you are allergic to benralizumab or any of the ingredients in FASENRA.

 Do not use to treat sudden breathing problems.